open-sauced/maintainer-intro-course/maintainer-powerups.md

 ## Saved Replies

 Sometimes, you repeatedly write the same reply to issues or pull requests.
-It's crucial to keep clear communication between maintainers and contributors.
-So, when you write all comments manually, your message will no longer be consistent, and they may be unclear.
+Clear communication between maintainers and contributors is crucial.
+So, when you write all comments manually, your messages will no longer be consistent and may be unclear.
 You can create saved replies when you frequently respond to issues and pull requests with the same comments.

 [Saved replies](https://docs.github.com/en/get-started/writing-on-github/working-with-saved-replies/about-saved-replies) allow you to create a reusable response to issues, pull requests, and discussions and use it across repositories.
 It will save you time responding to contributors while keeping the consistency of your message.
 You can always modify your replies if necessary.